Consensys/doc.teku/docs/Reference/CLI/Subcommands/Voluntary-Exit.md

     ```

 Earliest epoch that the voluntary exit can be processed.
 The specified epoch can be a past epoch,
 or current epoch.
 You cannot specify a future epoch.
+Defaults to the current epoch.

 !!! note